 We were quite direct with our children, telling them that out of context, not everyone would understand the inherent value of family naturism, and that while our vacations were not to be thought of as secretive, there are many people with different value systems that simply would not understand, and your grandparents quite likely would fall into that category.
-But, if you inadvertently let the cat out of the bag, or even the absence of tan lines became a noted issue, then by all means, tell the truth and we’ll take it from there.
+But, if you inadvertently let the cat out of the bag, or even the absence of tan lines was noticed while changing for bed, then by all means, tell the truth and we’ll take it from there.

 Interestingly enough, that happened on at least a couple of occasions, but alas, the comments were so lacking in context, that they went unnoticed by the grand-parental units!

 “Of course you don’t honey.
 Now let’s get ready to go to the pool.”

 The bi-product of all this, however, is that until adulthood, our children never found a level of comfort with nudity at home.
 France was a place to be naked; home was the place to be modest.
 And this would carry across, rather mysteriously, from one year to the next.
 As of this writing, none of them are avid naturists, but any of them will gladly accept the offer of food and housing, (note that clothing is missing) in an exotic Mediterranean or Caribbean destination.
 Funny how that works.